 Mobile app privacy, a growing concern!

-Mobile App Privacy Now a day’s almost all web internet activities that we do in a normal day on a desktop computer or laptop can now be done much conveniently on a mobile Smartphone device.
+Now a day’s almost all web internet activities that we do in a normal day on a desktop computer or laptop can now be done much conveniently on a mobile Smartphone device.
 With intelligent apps made for your every need, it is much easier now to access the web with your Smartphone.
 As the usage of smart phones and mobile apps become more and a more vital part in our daily life activities, the concern about the personal privacy of the user is also growing alarmingly.
 Many technology experts call a Smartphone by a name ‘Tracking Devices’ which is meaningful in the current scenario.

 Mobile apps permissions are very difficult to understand, for example when you are installing a simple torch light app in your mobile device and if you read the ‘permissions to access ‘ carefully you may wonder why a torchlight need to know your GPS location?, why it needs your phone contacts?
 And why it needs access to your mobile camera?